Did you know that the average completion rate of an online course is 15% or less?

-Most online courses are usually based around video, but video should ideally not be the only form of content in your course.
+Most online courses are usually based around video, but the video should ideally not be the only form of content in your course.

-If you want to enhance the course experience a lot to your students in a simple way and make them perceive your course as much more valuable, you can add extra material to your course besides just videos.
+If you want to enhance the course experience a lot for your students in a simple way and make them perceive your course as much more valuable, you can add extra material to your course besides just videos.

-You can add descriptions with formatted text and messages to every lesson in your course, and link to other resources available online.
+You can add descriptions with formatted text and messages to every lesson in your course and link to other resources available online.